LEARNING OUTCOME 8

 Dijkstra’s Algorithm

-Given a weighted graph and a source vertex in the graph, find the shortest paths from the source to all the other vertices in the given graph.
+Given a weighted graph and a source vertex in the graph, find the shortest paths from the source to all the other vertices in the given graph (with no negative edge weights).

 Algorithm: